Seyyid Lokman: Creative work

 Seyyid Lokman was appointed as the third şehnameci at the end of Sultan Selim II's reign.
 He was originally appointed because of his ability to compose Persian couplets in the mesnevi style (a form of rhymed couplets in the mutearib meter).
 As şehnameci, Lokman held both an administrative and creative position, he was responsible for not only composing the text for the projects the sultan approved, but he was also in charge of coordinating its production.
 These responsibilities included assembling a team of artisans to make the manuscript (scribes, painters, illuminators and bookbinders), determining their salary, and gathering the materials needed.
 He recruited artisans on a project basis, pulling from the corps of artisans who were already employed to work on other projects, making them comparable to freelance artists rather than a permanently hired group.

 It was originally believed by scholars that the position of şehnameci was a very prestigious and permanently salaried one.
 When Lokman held the position it had a salary of 30,000 aspers, and he received project-based raises ranging from 10,000 to 20,000.
 However, in reality, his salary did not increase that much due to inflation at the time.
 The title of şehnameci still held a great deal of weight and prestige though, allowing Lokman to become a member of the imperial servants or Muteferrika.
 The post of şehnameci was originally believed to be a full-time appointment, but its permanency has come into question because there was no permanent studio dedicated to Lokman, and because of his second source of income as the Financial Director or Defterdar of the Muteferrika corps.

 When Grand Vizier Mehmed Sokollu Paşa died in 1579, Lokman was left to find a new patron for his work.
 He attempted to gain the patronage of other wealthy members of the court.
 These efforts were reflected in his work – he would not only write about the sultan in a favorable light but also his potential patrons, emphasizing the contributions and positive characteristics of each.
 This need for a patron shows how the elite and wealthy shape the image and history of the Ottoman Empire that left behind.

 List of works

-There were about fifteen remarkable şehnames produced in the span of the existence of the post.
-Among the 50 years of the posts, Lokman worked as a şehnameci for half of the time, so he was the most prolific şehnamecis who composed ten out of the fifteen major works.
+There were about fifteen notable şehnames produced in the 50-year span of the şehnameci post's existence.
+Lokman was the most prolific of the şehnamecis, composing ten of the fifteen major works.
 Of these, five are written in Persian verse, four in Turkish prose, and one in Turkish verse.
 Additionally, Nakkaş Osman, the chief miniaturist in the late 16th century, worked on numerable illuminations of Lokman's şehnames.
 Some of the most famous works Lokman produced or supervised were the History of Sultan Süleyman, Şehname-I Selim Han, Şehinşehname, Hünername, Zubtedu’t tevarih, Kiyafetu’l-ins aniye fi sema’il-u’l-Osmaniye, and Surname.